Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 6. Packagers for other package managers can stop repackaging many pure Python packages if they want - they instead have the option to rely on PyPI.

-That sounds great ... but of course there's no free lunch.
+That all sounds great ... but of course there's no free lunch.
 Here are some things that come to mind which we'd have to implement, on top of the design changes listed in the previous section:

 - A way for other package managers to make themselves known to installers that are currently wheel/sdist-only,
-- Sequential or joint dependency resolution over the two packaging ecosystems (note that the non-PyPI package manager should be self-contained and won't rely on PyPI packages, so there's no back and forth there),
+- Sequential or joint dependency resolution over the two packaging ecosystems.
+  This is the trickiest part.
+Note though that the non-PyPI package manager should be self-contained and won't rely on PyPI packages, so there's no back and forth there,
 - UX for users to opt in to this installer mode, and associated diagnostics,
 - Making the relevant tooling that makes use of dependency and installed package metadata understand the new install mode,
 - ... and probably a few more things I didn't think about.

-And of course, for every design change there is documentation and educational materials to update.
+And of course, for every design change there's documentation and educational materials to update.

 ### Python packaging strategy - what to unify?

-So say that we're good on dealing with native code and better supporting system integrators :crossed-fingers:.
-What's left then is [the discussion on what to unify](https://discuss.python.org/t/python-packaging-strategy-discussion-part-1/22420).
+So say that we're good on dealing with native code and better supporting system integrators.
+What's left then is
+[the discussion on what to unify](https://discuss.python.org/t/python-packaging-strategy-discussion-part-1/22420).

 Let's start by referencing Nathaniel Smith's